 PM: Vituity really is the best of both worlds: local autonomy with the backing of a national organization and infrastructure.
 Right now, a lot of independent hospitalist groups struggle with costs, payer negotiations, and administrative burdens.
 Vituity takes all of that off our plate.
 They support us with billing, education, IT, recruiting, and everything else behind the scenes so we can focus on our real passion: medicine.

-SP: One advantage of working for a large and diverse organization is the opportunity to develop and share great ideas.
+SP: One advantage of working for a large and diverse organization is the opportunity to develop and share great ideas that enhance acute care delivery.
 Vituity explicitly recognizes that front-line physicians are its greatest innovation assets.
 Many of our signature practices, like Rapid Medical Evaluation® and Emergency Psychiatric Intervention (EPI)a, were developed by a single physician or team and shared across the Partnership.
 And Vituity’s investment in a robust telehealth platform benefits our teams in practice locations nationwide, offering opportunities for providers to become involved across geographies as well as expanding patient access to care.
 Whether in clinical care, business practices, or management, we tap into human capital in a very effective way.

 Working for Vituity allows me to be part of an innovative organization that understands that healthcare is fundamentally about people.
 It’s all about engaging the best talent available to help our patients live healthier and happier lives.
 And as an owner, the benefits of that come back to me personally and not to a separate group of investors.